Beth Roberts Veterinary Physiotherapy

 Appointments

-Appointments work on a case-by-case basis and require a competent handler to be present.
-A safe, flat area to work up is ideal and a dry, sheltered area is needed to effectively treat and protect equipment.
+For horses, a safe, flat area to work up is ideal and a dry, sheltered area is needed to effectively treat and protect equipment.

 Payments